-provides primitives for this important condition.
-To estimate the model, we employ the Adaptive Elastic Net GMM method (Caner and Zhang, 2014) because this allows us to deal with a potentially high-dimensional parameter vector (in comparison to the time dimension in the data) including all the entries of the social interactions matrix W_0 , though other estimation protocols may also be entertained (e.g., using Bayesian methods or a priori information as previously alluded).4
+Global identification is a necessary requirement for consistency of extremum estimators such as those based on GMM (Hansen 1982; Newey and McFadden 1994).
+Our identification analysis thus provides primitives for this important condition.
+To estimate the model, we employ the Adaptive Elastic Net GMM method (Caner and Zhang, 2014) because this allows us to deal with a potentially high-dimensional parameter vector (in comparison to the time dimension in the data) including all the entries of the social interactions matrix W_0 , although other estimation protocols may also be entertained (e.g. using Bayesian methods or a priori information).
+Our preferred method makes use of computationally efficient Least Angle Regression (LARS) algorithms (Efron et al., 2004).6

 We showcase the method using Monte Carlo simulations based on stylized random network structures as well as real world networks.
 In each case, we take a fixed network structure W_0 , and simulate panel data as if the data generating process were given by (1).
-We then apply the method on the simulated panel data to recover estimates of all elements in W_0 , as well as the endogenous and exogenous social effect parameters (ρ_0, γ_0) .
+We then apply the method on the simulated panel data to recover estimates of all elements in W_0 , as well as the endogenous and exogenous social effect parameters (ρ_0 , γ_0).
 The networks considered vary in size, complexity, and their aggregate and node-level features.
 Despite this heterogeneity, we find the method to perform well in all simulations.
 In a reasonable dimension of panel data T and with varying node numbers across simulations (N), we find the true network structure W_0 is well recovered.
 For each simulated network, the majority of true links are correctly identified even for T=5, and the proportion of true non-links (zeroes in W_0) captured correctly as zeros is over 85% even when T=5.
-Both proportions rapidly increase with T. A fortiori, we estimate aggregate and node-level statistics of each network, demonstrating the accurate recovery of key players in networks for example.
-Furthermore, biases in the estimation of endogenous and exogenous effects parameters $(\hat{\rho}, \hat{\gamma})$ fall quickly with T and are close to zero for large sample sizes.
+Both proportions rapidly increase with T. The endogenous and exogenous social effects are